-Three Ways to Apply Natural Lash Extensions
+Let's Discuss Three Different Ways to Apply Natural Lash Extensions

-A nude look is pretty much exactly what it says on the tin - it looks like they don’t even have extensions but they do have a little je ne sais quoi around the eyes.
+A Nude Look is pretty much exactly what it says on the tin - it looks like they don’t even have extensions but they do have a little 'je ne sais quoi' around the eyes.

-When we think of natural lash extensions, we might not even consider volume in any form, but hybrid lashes can really make for a lovely natural lash set if our client has gaps in their lash line or if they have quite fine natural lashes.
+When we think of natural lash extensions, we might not even consider volume in any form, but hybrid lashes can really make for a lovely natural lash set if our client has sparse gaps in their lash line or if they have quite fine natural lashes.